 If you know of more ham sites that should be included, or find broken links, please advise us at email@example.com ASAP.

 Radio Waves Below 22 kHz Renato Romero's eclectic collection of topics pertaining to both manmade and natural radio signals from near DC to the upper end of audibility.
 Includes the VLF Open Lab, and articles by many contributors...some fairly orthodox, and some not.
-Visit: www.vlf.it NDB Handbooks Available to order with lots of features beyond plain lists, Michael Oexner's North American, European, and Global NDB Handbooks are now updated for 2021 (click this link for info in PDF form).
+Visit: www.vlf.it NDB Handbooks Available to order with lots of features beyond plain lists, Michael Oexner's North American, European, and Global NDB Handbooks are updated annually (click this link for 2023 info in PDF form).
 All editions are available for download or as physical CDs, and the NA and EU versions can also be ordered in printed form.

 QRSS and WOLF Software